zloeber/awesome-declarative-config/README.md

 # The List

-The list can be viewed via Gitlab [here](https://github.com/zloeber/awesome-declarative-config/blob/main/LIST.md) or be consumed in its published form [here](https://zloeber.github.io/awesome-declarative-config/).
+The list can be viewed via Github [here](https://github.com/zloeber/awesome-declarative-config/blob/main/LIST.md) or be consumed in its published form [here](https://zloeber.github.io/awesome-declarative-config/).

 # Contribute